Credeau/credeau-docs/docs/products/mobileforge/index.md

 3. Robust data syncing
 4. The combined use of MongoDB and PostgreSQL for optimized storage and profiling operations

-> ⚠️ Note!
->
-> The MobileForge platform,
->
-> 1. receives authentication keys, and
-> 2. shares API usage information
->
-> with the Credeau servers.
-This information is used for billing and compliance purposes.
->
-> Apart from these, no other data point leaves the institution's premises, ensuring complete data privacy.
+## Data Privacy

+The MobileForge platform maintains strict data privacy by design.
+Only authentication keys and API usage metrics are transmitted to Credeau servers for billing and compliance purposes.
+All user data remains within your institution's infrastructure, ensuring complete data sovereignty and privacy.

 ## Components